-VII.
 TEACHER LOAD COMPENSATION - SECOND SEMESTER

-In compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, it is recommended that the following individuals be compensated for the second semester of the 2021/2022 school year:
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, in compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, the Board approved the following individuals be compensated for the second semester of the 2021/2022 school year: